jackyzha0/quartz/content/authoring content.md

 - `aliases`: Other names for this note.
 This is a list of strings.
 - `draft`: Whether to publish the page or not.
 This is one way to make [[private pages|pages private]] in Quartz.
 - `date`: A string representing the day the note was published.
 Normally uses `YYYY-MM-DD` format.

+## Syncing your Content

+When you're Quartz is at a point you're happy with, you can save your changes to GitHub by doing `npx quartz sync`.

+> [!hint] Flags and options
+> For full help options, you can run `npx quartz sync --help`.
+>
+> Most of these have sensible defaults but you can override them if you have a custom setup:
+>
+> - `-d` or `--directory`: the content folder.
+This is normally just `content`
+> - `-v` or `--verbose`: print out extra logging information
+> - `--commit` or `--no-commit`: whether to make a `git` commit for your changes
+> - `--push` or `--no-push`: whether to push updates to your GitHub fork of Quartz
+> - `--pull` or `--no-pull`: whether to try and pull in any updates from your GitHub fork (i.e. from other devices) before pushing